wur-wsg/VIC/docs/Development/working-with-git.md

 # Github Issues

-We use [Github Issues](https://github.com/UW-Hydro/VIC/issues) or [VIC-WUR github page](https://github.com/wur-wsg/VIC/issues) to track bugs and model development in the VIC source code.
+We use [Github Issues](https://github.com/UW-Hydro/VIC/issues) to track bugs and model development in the VIC source code.
 When issuing a Github Issue for a bug, it is import to include the following information:

 - Version of VIC that you are using (e.g. VIC.4.2.b)
 - Name and version of the C compiler you are using